-Family Trusts owning land suffer additional stamp duty and land tax.
+Family trusts that own land suffer additional stamp duty and land tax.
 This is because states believe all Family Trusts have foreigners.

-Build this Deed of Variation to exclude foreigners to stop the penalty taxes.
+Build this Deed of Variation to exclude foreigners to stop penalty taxes.

-Foreign person surcharges are additional taxes levied on top of the usual stamp duty and land tax.
+Foreign person surcharges are additional taxes.
+They are levied on top of the usual stamp duty and land tax.
 These surcharges are extra costs you pay over and above the normal stamp duty and land tax.

 Deed of Variation to exclude foreign persons

 Build the Deed of Variation to update your discretionary trust.
-This deed prevents foreign beneficiaries from receiving trust income and capital, thus avoiding penalty taxes.
-Once signed, the changes are permanent and cannot be reversed.
+This deed prevents foreign beneficiaries from receiving trust income and capital.
+Thus avoiding penalty taxes.
+Changes are final and irreversible.

 Why exclude Foreign Persons from your Family Trust?

 State governments impose tax surcharges when the Family Trust holds residential land in that state.
-Family Trusts have ‘foreign’ beneficiaries.
-This is because the class of beneficiaries is so widely defined in a modern Family Trust.
+Family Trusts have ‘foreign’ beneficiaries because the class of beneficiaries is so widely defined in a modern Family Trust.
 Most Family Trusts have over 400,000 beneficiaries.

 What is a ‘foreign person’?